clydebarrow/esphome-docs-hugo/content/components/rf_bridge.md

 ## `on_code_received` Trigger

-With this configuration option you can write complex automations whenever a code is received.
-To use the code, use a [lambda](#config-lambda) template, the code and the corresponding protocol timings are available inside that lambda under the variables named `code`, `sync`, `high` and `low`.
+With this configuration option you can write complex automations whenever a code is received by the bridge.
+To use the code, use a [lambda](#config-lambda) template.
+The code and the corresponding protocol timings are available inside that lambda under the variables named `code`, `sync`, `high` and `low`.

 ```yaml